The Deep Dive, Getting to the Bottom of Daylight Saving Time

 Top 3000 | 13 | Top 1500 to 3000 | 18 | $293,700 to $52,700 |

 With the current DST and time zones, the home value decline is a downstream effect resulting from the extent to which we are out of sync.
 Delay derives its power from the many, not the few.
-Its impact is widespread including among others, a dozen key categories (General Health, Life Expectancy, Obesity, Stroke, Diabetes, Cognition, Heart, Personal Income, Leisure-Time Physical Activity, Disability, Kidney, and Smoking).
-All these together give it power.
+At least a dozen key categories contribute to its impact, for example: General Health, Life Expectancy, Obesity, Stroke, Diabetes, Cognition, Heart, Personal Income, Leisure-Time Physical Activity, Disability, Kidney, and Smoking.

-When delay impacts many areas, its combined influence is more likely to be perceived and able to influence home values.
-Once perceived, home buying decisions tend to be influenced by the mélange of components – home values declining as delay and dark mornings increase.
+Because delay influences so many areas, its long-term impact is more likely to be noticed and able to shape home values and perceptions of a city's quality.
+Once perceived, home buying decisions and opinions about a city tend to be influenced by the mélange of components – home values declining as delay and dark mornings increase.

 For this reason, when measured by delay and percentage of dark mornings, the threshold of perception falls within a measurable range.
-Identical to the delays and dark mornings in the migration incline, in the first table in this section it seems that we are able to perceive the difference between median 10-delay and 18-delay cities, as well as the difference between 41%-dark-morning and 47%-dark-morning cities.
-We call the former Top Cities.
+In the first table in this section, it seems that we are able to perceive the difference between median 10-delay and 18-delay cities, as well as the difference between 41%-dark-morning and 47%-dark-morning cities.
+We call the former Best Cities.

 ---|---|---|---|---|---|---|---|---|---|